 “Adolescent rounding presents a wonderful opportunity for residents to improve their communication skills and to forge stronger relationships with the teenage patients in their care,” said Yager.

-The FAC at MGHfC is a group of 15 parents who meet with hospital leadership and staff once per month.
+The Family Advisory Council at MGfC is a group of 15 parents who meet with hospital leadership and staff once per month.
 The FAC is dedicated to positive partnerships among providers, patients and parents.
 The group carries out many projects that aim to improve patient care and experiences.
-Learn more about the FAC at www.massgeneralforchildren.org/FAC.
+Learn more about the Family Advisory Council.